 Rob Huebert is an associate professor in the Department of Political Science at the University of Calgary.
 He also severed as the associate director of the Centre for Military and Strategic Studies.
 He was appointed as a member to the Canadian Polar Commission (now renamed Canada Polar Knowledge) for a term lasting from 2010 to 2015.
-He is also a research fellow with the Canadian Global Affairs Institute and sits on the board of the Van Horne Institute.
+He is also a research fellow with the Canadian Global Affairs.
 Dr. Huebert has taught at Memorial University, Dalhousie University, and the University of Manitoba.
-His area of research interests include: international relations, strategic studies, the Law of the Sea, maritime affairs, Canadian foreign and defence policy, and circumpolar relations.
+His area of research interests include: international relations, strategic studies, arctic security, sea power, the Law of the Sea, maritime affairs, Canadian foreign and defence policy, and circumpolar relations.
 He publishes on the issue of Canadian Arctic Security, Maritime Security, and Canadian Defence.
 His work has appeared in International Journal; Canadian Foreign Policy; Isuma- Canadian Journal of Policy Research and Canadian Military Journal.
 He was co-editor of Commercial Satellite Imagery and United Nations Peacekeeping and Breaking Ice: Canadian Integrated Ocean Management in the Canadian North.
 His most book written with Whitney Lackenbauer and Franklyn Griffiths is Canada and the Changing Arctic: Sovereignty, Security, and Stewardship.
 He also comments on Canadian security and Arctic issues in both the Canadian and international media.

 RECENT PUBLICATIONS BY ROB HUEBERT